skord/kd8orqnet/_posts/2023-03-21-vegan-chana-masala.md

 10. Garnish with fresh cilantro leaves and serve hot with rice, naan, or your favorite Indian bread.

 _Note: The entirety of this is AI generated._

+### Update from the person, not the AI

+I made this on 03/23/2023.
+We made it with jasmine rice and naan.
+I didn't have amchur, so we opted for the lemon juice.

+I would opt for more chili's and some cayenne pepper next time around.
+The flavor was good, but it was a little bland.
+I think the lemon juice helped with that, but I would like to try it again with more spice.

+I made this in a 6.5 quart cast iron dutch oven and when it came time to add the liquids, I had to add a little more water than the recipe called for.
+I think it was about 2 cups of water total, and then I let it cook down for about 25 minutes.

+I would not make this in a skillet, that would be madness as the volume of the recipe is too much for a skillet.
+Anywhere from a 4 to 6 quart pot would do.